lh3/gwfa/README.md

 distance between a graph and a sequence without backtracing.
 The algorithm assumes the start of the sequence to be aligned with the start of the first segment in the graph and requires the query sequence to be fully aligned.
 This behavior is similar to the SHW mode of [edlib][edlib].
-It is not intended for mapping reads against a whole-genome graph.
+It does not support semi-global alignment and is thus not intended for read mapping.
 This is not an enduser tool.

 GWFA is optimized for graphs consisting of long segments.
 It is largely reduced to [my implementation][mylv89] of the [Landau-Vishkin algorithm][lv89] given